aubie87/NorthwindCore/NorthwindCore.Data/readme.md

 `PM> Install-Package Microsoft.EntityFrameworkCore.SqlServer`

-This will bring in all neccesary depedendent packages.
+This will bring in all necessary dependent packages.
 Some dependent packages may be out of date.
 To bring them up to date run:

 `PM> Update-Package`